 Then we need to bridge that gap for them (see #6).

 6| Meet them where they’re at

-Once we empathize with our child we can help them move forward with simple problem solving and creativity.
+When you make empathy a mainstay in your discipline of a strong willed child you can help move things forward with simple problem solving and creativity.

 7| Discipline actually means teaching.